codywall/game-marketplace/README.md

 ## Project description:
-A platform for people to trade their video games to others.
-We use a video game database API (RAWG) to make it easy for people to list their games, auto filling the rest of the information once they type the title.
-Once a seller lists a game, buyers will be able to find it by searching available games, then buy it.
+A platform for people to sell their video games to others.
+We use a video game database API (RAWG) to make it easy for people to list their games, autofilling the rest of the information once they type the title.
+Once a seller lists a game, buyers will be able to find it by browsing or searching available games.
+Once they find a game they like, they are able to buy it, removing it from the available games.
 In short, it allows the user to Create, Read, Update, and Delete listings from a database.

 This application was built using Node and Express.
-It is hosted on Heroku and uses a MariaDB database which we designed and implemented.
+It is hosted on Heroku and uses a MariaDB database which @codywall designed the schema for and implemented.
 This was a group project for the Internet Programming class at California State University, Monterey Bay.

 ## Description:
 Sellers are able to: